notAI-tech/Anuvaad/README.md

 # Anuvaad
-State of the art translation models for Indic languages.
+State of the art open-source translation models for Indic languages.

 # Installation